 Go to: Contacts > Customers

 There is a lot you can do with the Customers section in Xero.
-This is one place where you should put in as much information as possible so you can get the most out of Xero.
+By inputting much information as possible, you can get the most out of your Xero subscription.

 - Enter the contact information, including email address and financial details, for each of your customers so you can assign your invoices and see exactly how much they owe you.

 - Set up “Smart Lists” to categorise your contacts based on your chosen conditions.
-For example, clients overdue over 7 days.
+For example, clients more than 7 days overdue.

 - If you agreed on credit limits or discounts, you can also set them up here.

 Go to: Business > Products and services